kjbrum/web-agencies-worldwide/CONTRIBUTING.md

 ## Overview

+- Pull requests and commits should have useful titles.
 - "Area" (state, province, territory, etc...)/city files hold lists of agencies.
 - "Area"/city files are placed inside of their respective country folder.
-- Country folders are placed inside of their respective continent folders.
+- Country folders are placed inside of their respective continent folder.

 ## Adding a new agency